-The next part of your site audit should be to carry out a crawl of your website.
 Search engines such as Google use crawlers, AKA spiders, to crawl your website and index content.
-Premium tools give you the ability to do the same and provides invaluable information on the structure and content which you’ll use to identify issues and revise areas of improvements.
+Premium tools give you the ability to do the same and provides invaluable information on the structure and content which are used to identify issues and revise areas of improvements.

 Free tools such as Google Search Console, will also be a good place to identify site issues.
 The data will be more limiting than that of premium tools, however following Google’s recommendations is always worthwhile, considering it’s their search engine you want to rank well in.